ojalaquellueva/gnrs/README.md

 ### <a name="api"></a>API

-For API documentation, see http://bien.nceas.ucsb.edu/bien/tools/gnrs/gnrs-api/
+See API documentation in separate repository `http://bien.nceas.ucsb.edu/bien/tools/gnrs/gnrs-api/`